f20/power-models/README.md

 Step 3.
 Install any missing modules.
 -------------------------------------

-Change directory to the root of the repository and try these sample scripts:
+Change directory to the root of the repository and try these sample commands:

     perl -Icpan -Ilib -MSpreadsheetModel::Book::Manufacturing -e "SpreadsheetModel::Book::Manufacturing->factory->runAllWithFiles('models/Samplers/FormatSampler.yml')"